 The trio were arrested and charged together with their facilities’ medical directors: Donald Willems of Weston, Joaquin Mendez of Miramar, and Laura Chatman, Kenneth Chatman’s wife.
 It is unclear if any of the six have attorneys.

 According to the federal complaint, all six were arrested for conspiring to defraud health insurance companies.
-During a bond hearing yesterday, Davis and Chatman were ordered held without bond by Judge William Mathewman.
-Willems, Bonds, Mendez, and Laura Chatman will be held until they each post a $100,000 bond.
+During a bond hearing yesterday, the accused parties of Lake Worth and Boynton Beach were ordered held without bond by Judge William Mathewman.
+The other four accused will be held until they each post a $100,000 bond.

 Investigators say the sober homes were supposed to be drug-free zones, but the defendants reportedly allowed the recovering addicts under their care to continue using drugs as long as they submitted to drug testing and attended treatment sessions.
 There are also allegations that the defendants arranged for the patients to prostitute themselves in exchange for drugs.

-Instead of providing saliva and urine from patients for insurance purposes, Chatman and Davis allegedly submitted saliva and urine samples from employees.
+Instead of providing saliva and urine from patients for insurance purposes, the accused parties of Lake Worth and Boynton Beach allegedly submitted saliva and urine samples from employees.
 Their intention was purportedly to maximize insurance reimbursements.

 “Where are the rules . . . of running a sober house?
-It seems like rules are being made up as we go,” said Bonds, who owns Redemption Sober House in Delray Beach.
+It seems like rules are being made up as we go,” said the accused of Delray Beach, who owns Redemption Sober House.
 He told news sources that he “wasn’t making any money” and was working on closing his facility, which only housed four patients, before the raid on December 21.

 If convicted for conspiracy to commit health care fraud, the defendants could get sentences of up to 10 years in prison.
-Kenneth Chatman and his wife also face an additional charge for allegedly making a false statement related to a health care matter, which carries a maximum sentence of five years.
+The accused couple also face an additional charge for allegedly making a false statement related to a health care matter, which carries a maximum sentence of five years.